truthtellingstudy/beautiful-jekyll/README.md

 All data on this website is made available under the CC-BY license.
 This means that you can reuse it as long as you credit us.
 Please link back to this page (www.preferencesfortruthtelling.com) or include the following citation:

-Abeler, J., Nosenzo, D. & Raymond, C. (2016) Preferences for Truth-telling, IZA Discussion Paper 10188, http://ftp.iza.org/dp10188.pdf
+Abeler, J., Nosenzo, D. & Raymond, C. (forthcoming) Preferences for Truth-telling, Econometrica